hivdb/chiro-cms/resources/covid-review.md

 Remdesivir is administered intravenously with a loading dose of 200 mg followed by 100 mg daily for 5 to 10 days in adult patients[^10.1002/phar.2398][^10.1016/j.onehlt.2020.100128].
 Following intravenous administration, the achievable maximum remdesivir plasma concentration (Cmax) is predicted to be at least twice as high as its most commonly reported EC<sub>50</sub>s[^10.1002/cpt.1909].

-<![enThere have been 3 published randomized clinical trials of remdesivir.
-The NIH Adaptive Covid-19 Treatment Trial and the Chinese trial were double-blinded placebo-controlled trials.
+There have been 3 published randomized clinical trials of remdesivir.
+The NIH Adaptive Covid-19 Treatment Trial[^10.1056/NEJMoa2007764] and a Chinese trial were double-blinded placebo-controlled trials.
 The Gilead SIMPLE trial randomized patients to receive 5 vs. 10 days of treatment.
 Of note, the Chinese study did not reach the planned enrollment of 450 patients because the outbreak was controlled in China.

 In 53 patients with severe SARS-CoV-2 pneumonia receiving remdesivir as part of two expanded access trials, 34 were receiving mechanical ventilation (including 3 on extracorporeal membrane oxygenation \[ECMO\]).
 Overall, 6 of the 34 ventilated patients and 1 of the 19 non-ventilated patients died[^10.1056/NEJMoa2007016].
 This death rate appeared lower than that of historical controls with similar levels of disease severity.